MatteoMinischetti/PyQlikSender/README.txt

-This is an example about how to export qlikview chart to excel and send it by email all with python.
+This is an example about how to export qlikview chart to excel and send it by email using python.

 How to use:
 Make a new qlikview file qvw and name it PyQlikSender.qvw.